brrrrskibidi/SS-History/README.md

     -   Reason - different in terms of WHY ...
     -   Impact - different in terms of HOW ...
     -   Perspective - different in terms of people VIEW ...
--   Write 2 C4Es
+-   Write 2 Oi4Es, 1 dif. and 1 sim.

 ### Reliability SBQ [7m]

--   P1/P2 Source Claim/Cross Reference **SCrE**
+-   P1/P2 Source Claim/Cross Reference **ScRE**

-    -   Source Claim - According to Source A,...
+    -   Source Claim/Reason - According to Source A,... because...
-    -   Cross Reference (with source/contextual knowledge) - Source A is reliable because it is supported by...
     -   Evidence - The evidence is, "..."

 -   Start of P2: